neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 `metadata.yaml` files may be placed at any of the corresponding folder levels and can contain information for that folder level and below.
-To include metadata on a particular file, a [sidecar metadata files](sidecar-files) can be placed next to the file.
+To include metadata on a particular file, a [sidecar metadata file](sidecar-files) can be placed next to the file.

 For example, the contents of a `metadata.yaml` placed in the project folder root might look like: